christopher-fu/asteroids/README.md

 some challenging features below.

 ### Collision detection
-Asteroid objects are maintained in a kd-tree.
-In each loop, we check for collisions between shots and asteroids, and the spaceship and asteroids, by querying the kd-tree for the 10 nearest neighboring asteroids and checking if any of the asteroids' bounding boxes intersect with the shot's or spaceship's bounding box.
+Asteroid objects are maintained in a k-d tree.
+In each loop, we check for collisions between shots and asteroids, and the spaceship and asteroids, by querying the k-d tree for the 10 nearest neighboring asteroids and checking if any of the asteroids' bounding boxes intersect with the shot's or spaceship's bounding box.
 If so, a collision has occurred, and the appropriate action is taken.
 If the object is a shot, the asteroid is split into two smaller